 Very few chefs start a restaurant with the goal of getting a Michelin star, which is good, because very few will achieve it.
 But there are lessons for everyone about what can happen when your passion for your business shines through.

-A life long commitment to excellence has paid off.
-When he received the invitation to the Michelin Guide awards night, his reply was “Are you joking?
+A lifelong commitment to excellence has paid off.
+When he received the invitation to the Michelin Guide awards night, his reply was, “Are you joking?
 Why would Michelin come to my stall?”
-The answer was that Michelin awards are given for the food, not the location.
+The answer was that Michelin hands out stars for food, not the location.

 Here is the Michelin Guide video telling the inspiring story of Chan Hon Meng.

 His parents were farmers raising pigs and ducks, and that was the start of a lifelong obsession with food.
 He left school at the age of 15 and wanted to grow the skills that he had learnt, helping to prepare meals for his family.
 After leaving school, his first choice for a job was to work as a chef.
 Originally from Ipoh, Malaysia, he learnt to cook from a Hong Kong chef.
 There, he started to hone his skills and developed what was to be a lifelong journey to produce the best food possible.
 That passion is what has sustained over the last 30 years, and that passion is what creates the unstated unique selling proposition for Hong Kong Soya Sauce Rice Chicken and Noodle.

 During his training, Mr. Chan was told that, “the highest honour to get Michelin star.
 For us chefs, we long for the day we get international recognition.”

 “My dream is to have more cuisine from Singapore and more of the undiscovered local hawker talent not just for myself, but everyone else.
 I dream that our [Singaporean] food can be enjoyed on an international stage.”
 Despite all of his success, Mr. Chan is still humble and keen to promote other talented street food hawkers.